ChloeL-E/msp1/README.md

         1. As a first time visitor, I want to be able to easily navigate throughout the site to find content.
         2. As a first time visitor, I want to easily understand the main purpose of the site and learn more about the spa.
         3. As a first time visitor, I want to understand what treatments and facilities are offered by the spa and find out the purpose, duration  and cost of each of treatment available.
-        4. As a first time visitor, I want to the site to be visually appealing and give me some insight about the style and aesthetic of the spa.
+        4. As a first time visitor, I want the website to be visually appealing and give me some insight about the style and aesthetic of the spa.
         5. As a first time user I also want to locate the spas' social media links to see their followings on social media, to determine how trusted and known they are and to see up to date posts of current events and new treatments available at the Spa.
         6. As a first time customer,  I want to be able to easily make a booking enquiry and know that it has been sent.
         7. As a first time customer, I want to be able to find out the location of the spa and how to contact the spa if required.